genesiscommunitysuccess/docs/docs/03_server/10_integration/08_data-pipeline/02_basics.md

 Listening for files in a directory on the local filesystem is as simple as pointing at the directory in the `location` argument prepended by "file://".

+You can define a path as absolute or relative, but we recommend that you specify the absolute filepath; this ensures that you get the right files in the right place.

+If you use a relative file path and there is a mistake in the file path, no error message is generated.
+A new folder is created if the one specified does not exist, for example.
+The Data Pipeline is based on Apache Camel and you can find further details of this in the [Camel documentation](https://camel.apache.org/components/3.18.x/languages/file-language.html).

 You can also pass arguments to the URI to change the behaviour of the source.

 `file:directoryName[?options]`